Ruta de la Empanadilla in Guayanilla

 There is a wide variety of outdoor habitats to explore within the municipality, including beaches, caves, dry forests, and underground rivers.

-Bordering the Caribbean, you’ll find breathtaking coastal views at the beaches like Emajagua, Tamarindo, and La Ventana.
-Another interesting sight can be found at the Charco El Oro, located along PR-378.
-Its name comes from the color of its stones, which are made of iron pyrite (the mineral is better known as fool’s gold).
+Bordering the Caribbean, you’ll find breathtaking coastal views at beaches like Emajagua, Tamarindo, and La Ventana.
+Another interesting sight can be found at Charco El Oro, a small waterfall and series of river pools located along PR-378.
+Its name comes from the color of its stones, which are made of iron pyrite (or fool’s gold).

 Sponsored Content